I Don’t Do New Year’s Resolutions—That’s Waterfall

 Break the project into smaller goals that can be met in short time frames, such as with two-week sprints, and deliver the benefits along the way.
 As problems are found, adjust and move on.
 You want a clear goal you can meet soon.
 That’s more motivating than staring at a huge, far-off goal.

-Meeting these small goals is what we call continuous improvement, a hallmark of the Agile development process.
-It’s a simple idea and there is no better time than the present to start.
-So, if you’re going to make a resolution for 2017, make it that you will start using the incremental power of Agile.
+Meeting these small goals is what we call continuous improvement, a hallmark of Agile Development.
+It’s a simple idea, and there is no better time than the present to start.
+So, if you’re going to make a resolution for 2018, make it that you will start using the incremental power of Agile.

 Photo: Flickr: Anthony Quintano